skycoin/skycoin/src/api/README.md

 }]
 ```

-To control which addresses to spend from, specify `wallet.addresses`.
+To control which addresses to spend from, specify `addresses`.
 A subset of the unspent outputs associated with these addresses will be chosen for spending,
 based upon an internal selection algorithm.

-To control which unspent outputs to spend from, specify `wallet.unspents`.
+To control which unspent outputs to spend from, specify `unspents`.
 A subset of these unspent outputs will be chosen for spending,
 based upon an internal selection algorithm.

-`wallet.addresses` and `wallets.uxouts` cannot be combined.
+`addresses` and `unspents` cannot be combined.

-If neither `wallet.addresses` nor `wallet.unspents` are specified,
+If neither `addresses` nor `unspents` are specified,
 then all outputs associated with all addresses in the wallet may be chosen from to spend with.

 `change_address` is optional.